 My brother David Howard does a lot of travelling and comes back with wonderful stories.
 Last June when the six of us Howards with our spouses got together for a reunion Dave told us this one, heard from the son of the man in the story.

-“Ivan,” came the voice, “have you forgotten that Jesus is with you?”
+“Ivan,” came the voice, “have you forgotten that Jesus is

 “But why do you look so different?”